Product Design

 Our employees struggled to understand key takeaways from the survey results.

-I wish the results would give me tangible insights to help me improve.
+I wish the results would give me tangible insights about my experience.

 By talking to the founders, and going over entries of user feedback that they received, we tried to understand what they and the users cared about about and had issues with.
 We found three reoccurring issues that users were having: